matthewgthomas/gratitude/README.md

 ## Building this choose your own adventure essay

 I built the website using [Svelte](https://svelte.dev/), a speedy framework sitting atop HTML, CSS and JavaScript.

+The story content lives in a Google Doc; the links between story sections are in a Google Sheet.
+Both are scraped (in Markdown and CSV formats, respectively) using a [custom script](https://github.com/matthewgthomas/gratitude/blob/main/tasks/gdoc-to-markdown.py).
+The [MDsveX Markdown preprocessor](https://mdsvex.pngwn.io/) displays the content in Svelte components.
+Use `npm run gdoc` to get the latest content and links.

 The buttons were adapted from code by [Kocsten](https://codepen.io/kocsten/pen/rggjXp), [Katherine Kato](https://codepen.io/kathykato/pen/rZRaNe) and [Manuel Pinto](https://codepen.io/P1N2O/pen/pyBNzX).